 In his new book Secrets and Treasures, Mr Waru reveals other unusual findings from the archives including Defence Department records of thousands of UFO sightings by members of the public, military personnel and commercial pilots.

 Some of the accounts of the moving lights in the sky include drawings of flying saucers, descriptions of aliens wearing “pharaoh masks” and alleged examples of extraterrestrial writing.

-Posted by Jim W. Dean on Jan 2 2013, With 0 Reads, Filed under Editor, World.
+Posted by Jim W. Dean, Managing Editor on January 2, 2013, With 8532 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.